JamesSkemp/words/content/post/tips-on-using-the-microsoft-access-upsizing-wizard.md

 +++
-title = "Tips on using the Microsoft Access Upsizing Wizard" summary = "Some tips I have now that I've successfully imported data from Microsoft Access (XP/2002) to SQL Server Express (2005). [slnet0514:9ff303ee-acf3-49b5-9fe1-0ff6d7b6a9c3]" draft = false comments = true date = "2008-02-24T13:15:00-06:00"
+title = "Tips on using the Microsoft Access Upsizing Wizard" description = "Some tips I have now that I've successfully imported data from Microsoft Access (XP/2002) to SQL Server Express (2005). [slnet0514:9ff303ee-acf3-49b5-9fe1-0ff6d7b6a9c3]" draft = false comments = true date = "2008-02-24T13:15:00-06:00"